 Miriam contributes as a music writer in the Norwegian web magazine audiophile.no where she writes about topics that concerns the listening experience and listening with and without filters.

-In her blog: The listening experience she writes about listening, art, bodywork, biomechanics, music history, tango, neurology, literary experiments and other fascinating topics.
+In her blog: The listening experience, the art of mindful focus she writes about listening, art, bodywork, biomechanics, music history, tango, neurology, literary experiments and other fascinating topics.
 Some of these articles are also published in an English translation.

 She sometimes has a tendency to refer to herself in the third tense and is the proud little sister of the Norwegian TV-puppet Titten-Tei, made by her father the Czech puppet maker, scenographer and stage director Karel Hlavatý and costumed by her mother, Nina Martins, expressive art therapist, writer and maker of soul chairs and curiosities.